 -Make sure your employees know what a phishing attempt looks like by conducting training sessions

 -Use a SPAM filter to detect viruses and spammy senders

 -Use an antivirus software and monitor the status of all computers

 -Frame and enact a security policy that asks users to reset passwords regularly

 -Create strong passwords that are fairly secure, something with letters, numbers and special characters

 -For people who work-from-home, start encrypting files and messages

 Watch Out For Phishing!

 Above are just a few of the steps you should take to protect yourself from phishing online.
 Keep an eye on the safe online strategies you choose to employ and confirm if the steps and policies you stick to are evolving with new phishing trends.

-It’s important to understand the attacks you may face and learn how to address these attacks, after all, informed individuals are the key to preventing attacks and eliminating vulnerability.
+It’s important to understand the attacks you may face and learn how to address these attacks.
+Improve your cyber awareness, after all, informed individuals are the key to preventing attacks and eliminating vulnerability.